Delegata potestas non potest delegari: Australia

 In Australia the maxim has been largely superseded by statute and common law.
 There is a long line of authorities applying the Carltona principles to Australia.

 However, courts have found that where a statute expressly requires a personal action, such delegation is not possible.

 In Dooney the High Court of Australia (Callinan J), observed that "No permanent head of a department in the Public Service is expected to discharge personally all the duties which are performed in his name and for which he is accountable to the responsible Minister."

 This case law has been backed up by legislation.
 Section 34AA and 34AAB of the federal government's Acts Interpretation Act 1901 clearly create a statutory power to delegate, contrary to the maxim.
 The federal legislation is echoed in some state legislation.

 Section 34AB(1)(b), however, prohibits a delegate to further delegate; consequently a Minister delegating to a Secretary does not allow the Secretary to delegate to an Assistant Secretary.
 Vestiges of the maxim have therefore been preserved by the Act.

 Canada

 The principle was summarised in Canada in 1943, in an article in the Canadian Bar Review by John Willis.
 While it is acknowledged as "the seminal articulation of the law governing the subdelegation of statutory and discretionary powers" and it is still often cited, it has not achieved the rigid standing that was originally intended.
 The maxim has had some success as an operating principle in the restriction of delegation of legislative and judicial powers, but the demands of modern governmental regulatory practices have inhibited its application in the delegation of administrative powers.
 Exceptions are rare and dependent on the statute conferring power.

 India

-In India, the principle is used in Indian Contract Act, 1872 Sec 190 which deals with agency.
-It was first applied in A K Roy v State of Punjab (1986) 4 SCC 326, which held that sub-delegation of delegated power is ultra vires to the Enabling Act.
+In Indian jurisprudence, the principle is applied across both private commercial law and public administrative law: